Consumer medicine information

 Use with caution in patients with pre-existing conditions whereby the use of vasopressor drugs is contraindicated (e.g. thyrotoxicosis).

-Administer with caution to the elderly, and to individuals with diabetes, cardiovascular disease, hypertension, organic brain damage, high intraocular pressure, severe renal impairment, hypercalcaemia, hypokalaemia, hyperthyroidism and psychoneurosis.
+Administer with caution to the elderly, and to individuals with diabetes, cardiovascular disease, hypertension, organic brain damage, severe renal impairment, prostatic adenoma leading to residual urine, hypercalcaemia, hypokalaemia, hyperthyroidism and psychoneurosis.
 In patients with parkinsonism the drug increases rigidity and tremor.

 Syncope has occurred following administration to asthmatic children.